 There are currently 20 lactation rooms located around campus that are available for use by all staff, faculty, and students.
 Individuals can reserve a room through the specified contact.
-The list of locations, instructions for reserving the rooms, and contacts is available on the OIED website.
+The list of locations, instructions for reserving the rooms, and contacts is available here.